nadath/nadath.github.io/_posts/2023-07-29-draggable.md

 author: ath
 ---

 TLDR; I added more draggable stuff.
-I was itching to create draggable posts because it's fun dragging them around.
+I was itching to create draggable posts because it's fun.
 Made them look like Terminal windows to fit the theme.
+How it came about, is a rather long-winded story.

 ### Questioning myself yet again

 I was hit by the realest reality, through an interview for a developer job, about the level of my skill.
+It went terribly.

-My dreams are infinitely higher than what I could achieve with my current level.
+But all praise to God I finally realized that 1.
+I know nothing; 2.
+There can be no such job as what I imagined (unless I created the job); 3.
+My dreams are infinitely higher than what I could achieve.
 I always do that, unrealistic thinking, and disappoint myself.

-My creative tap was blocked.
+In the wake of the disappointment, my creative tap was blocked.

 For two whole weeks.
+And the itch about the draggable thing was bothering me in my showers.

-I continued going to work as usual.
+I went to work as usual.
 It was not so bad after all.
-All those doubts had gone and I feel this is where I belong, for the moment.
+All my doubts about it had gone and I feel I am where I belong, for the moment.

-I'm not thinking of running away again.
-This career pivot may not happen soon, but I'm going through with the plan, it's my weekend getaway and I'll need it to keep me sane.
+A career pivot may not happen soon, but I'm going through with the plan, coding is my weekend getaway and I'll need it to keep me sane.

 ### To the main thing

 Thankfully today, my creative tap flows.
-What I did first was to modify the code for draggable navbar to make multiple elements draggable.
+The disappointment had passed.
+What I did first was to modify the code for the draggable navbar to make multiple elements draggable.
 It didn't work.

 Stackoverflow to the rescue.
 I found an [answer](https://stackoverflow.com/a/63857834/22305530) to the same question I had.
-Apparently, the method I used for the nav bar (getElementById) only works for a single element.
-For multiple elements, I needed to use getElementsByTagName.
+Apparently, the method I used for the nav bar only works for a single element, there's no way around it.

 I customized the code to make site posts as the draggable elements, scatter them at random, and match the hacker theme I already had going.